The one-loop bispectrum of galaxies in redshift space from the Effective Field Theory of Large-Scale Structure

 Thus, overall, to the order that we work in this paper, we have 11 independent bias parameters, 14 independent response counterterms, and 16 independent stochastic counterterms.
 For a conversion from the parameters used in this paper to those used in \texttt{PyBird}, see \appref{pybirdapp}.

-{\bf Note Added:} {While this paper was being prepared, \cite{Philcox:2022frc} appeared which also computed the one-loop bispectrum for tracers in redshift space.
+{\bf Note Added:} {While {the preprint of} this paper was being prepared {(which explains the theory model already used in \cite{DAmico:2022osl,DAmico:2022gki})}, {the preprint of} \cite{Philcox:2022frc} appeared which also computed the one-loop bispectrum for tracers in redshift space.
 It seems to us that there are a few crucial differences in the theory model, though.
 First, it does not appear that \cite{Philcox:2022frc} takes into account the non-locally-contributing counterterms.
 For the response terms, for us, this shows up through $e_7^{K_2}$ as a contribution to $K_2^{r,h,ct}$ that has a dependence on $\kvec_3$ going like $k_3^0 \mu_3^2$, whereas \cite{Philcox:2022frc} seems to only have $k_3^2 \mu_3^4$ in their $Z^{\rm ctr}_2$ (which we also have from $e_9^{K_2}$).
 For the stochastic terms, for us, this shows up in $\bar B_{321}^{r,h,(I),\epsilon}$ through $e_{13}^{\rm St}$ as a dependence going like $k_3^0 \mu_3^2$, whereas \cite{Philcox:2022frc} does not seem to have a term with this dependence in their $B_{\rm stoch}^{k^2P\bar n^{-1}}$.
 Second, it does not seem to us that the renormalization of contact operators for redshift space in \cite{Philcox:2022frc} preserves the relevant Galilean transformation properties.
 For example, assuming that the $\mathcal{O}$ operators in \cite{Philcox:2022frc} do not contain explicit factors of the velocity (which is what is said to be assumed there), this should imply that their $\mathcal{O}^{(1),i}_{u^2} = \mathcal{O}^i_u$.